-Unlike the dramatic canyon walls at White River Narrows a few miles away, the rock art at Pocketed Rocks requires more careful observation and exploration.
+Unlike the dramatic canyon walls at White River Narrows a few miles away, the rock art at Pocketed Rocks requires more careful exploration.
 The petroglyphs are more scattered here and, more interestingly, on unusual volcanic tuff formations surrounding tinajas (natural rock basins).

 The volcanic tuff is riddled with thousands of small holes, creating the distinctive pocketed appearance that inspired me to name this place.
 And though only a few miles from the highway, the area feels like a true wilderness set in an almost otherworldly landscape amid the sagebrush.